In this guide to AdWords Ad Extensions, here is all that you will learn:

 - Callouts work best for keywords under broad match as these keywords get triggered for searches that aren’t specific.
 And such users can be nourished and be converted into potential customers by educating them with callouts.

-- You can create different callouts based on the search terms and choose which callout appears for a specific search term.
+- You can also create different callouts based on the search terms and choose which callout appears for a specific search term.
 This attribute gives users a sense of personal touch and improves the chances of clicks.

 - It is best to highlight generic business information as your target audience will be a broad spectrum.